-As declared by President N. A. Nazarbayev in his "State-of-the-Nation Address" in January 2011, Kazakhstan's foreign policy will "meet hopes and expectations of all our partners".
+As declared by President N. A. Nazarbayev in his "State-of-the-Nation Address" on 28 January 2011, Kazakhstan's foreign policy will "meet hopes and expectations of all our partners".

+Kazakhstan still needs to strengthen the cooperation framework with other countries.
 First of all, there is a need to overcome some barriers, such as:

-- > Political and financial support for international collaborations; - Language and cultural barriers by enhancing the staff exchange under the mobility programmes; - > Facilitation of visa issues for parties, the foreign and Kazakh researchers; - > Enhancing participation of SMEs (public and private) in national and international programmes providing them with necessary co-funding; - Identification and collation of reliable and detailed STI indicators in the country by the Agency of the Republic of Kazakhstan on Statistics; and - > Organization of trainings and awareness activities for the Kazakh scientific community.
+- > Political and financial support for international collaborations; - Language and cultural barriers by enhancing the staff exchange under the mobility programmes; - > Facilitation of visa issues for parties, the foreign and Kazakh researchers; - Enhancing participation of SMEs (public and private) in national and international programmes providing them with necessary co-funding; - Development of reliable and detailed STI indicators in the country by the Agency of the Republic of Kazakhstan on Statistics; and - > Organization of trainings and awareness activities for the Kazakh scientific community.